 It is neither a simulation nor a risky analysis method but rather works using existing methodologies such as Monte Carlo Analysis and Bayesian Believe Network.
-Also, event chain methodology is used for modeling probabilities for different businesses and many technological processes of which one is project management.
+Also, event chain methodology is used for modelling probabilities for different businesses and many technological processes of which one is project management.

-Event Chain Methodology is based on six main principles:
+Event Chain Methodology is based on six main principles

-Moment of Risk and State of Activity: In a real life project process, a task or an activity is not always a continuous procedure.
+Moment of Risk and State of Activity - In a real life project process, a task or an activity is not always a continuous procedure.
 Neither is it a uniform one.
 A factor that influences tasks is external events, which in turn transform tasks or activities from one position to another.

 During the course of a project, the time or moment when an event occurs is a very important component of the event.
 This time or moment is predominantly probabilistic and can be characterized using statistical distribution.
-More often than not these external events have a negative impact on the project.
+More often than not, these external events have a negative impact on the project.

-Event Chains: An external event can lead to another event and so forth.
+Event Chains - An external event can lead to another event and so forth.
 This creates event chains.
 Event chains have a significant impact of the course of a project.

 For example, any changed requirements to the materials needed for the project can cause the activity to be delayed.
 The project manager then allocates resources from another activity.
 This leads to missed deadlines and eventually leads to the failure of the project.

-Monte Carlo Simulations: On the clear definition of events and event chains, Monte Carlo Analysis is utilized in order to quantify the collective consequences of the events.
+Monte Carlo Simulations - On the clear definition of events and event chains, Monte Carlo Analysis is utilized in order to quantify the collective consequences of the events.

 The probability of the risks occurring and the effects they may have are used as input data for the Monte Carlo Analysis.
 This analysis gives a probability curve of the project schedule.

-Critical Event Chains: Critical events or critical chains of events are those with the potential to impinge on a project the most.
+Critical Event Chains - Critical events or critical chains of events are those with the potential to impinge on a project the most.
 By identifying such events at the very beginning, it is possible to lessen the negative effect they have on projects.

 These types of events can be detected by examining the connections between the primary project parameters.